 We are pleased to share the money memories of Peter Kwadwo Asare Nyarko.
-Peter is a founding Executive Director at the Center for Financial Literacy Education Africa.
-He’s a Financial Literacy Advocate & Educator, Author and a practicing Accountant.
+Peter is the founding Executive Director at the Center for Financial Literacy Education Africa.
+He’s a financial literacy advocate, educator, author and a practicing Accountant.
 Peter is also the Secretary and founding member of the Alliance of Financial Literacy Organizations (AFLO) in Ghana.

 Leslie: Tell us about your family and community.
 What was it like growing up?

-My dad will always say “do the do with or without support” as a way of instilling the entrepreneurial spirit in us.
-I remember my siblings and I planted crops and took it to market.
-We made some sales and used the money for things we wanted.
+My dad will always say “do the do with or without support.”
+It is his way of instilling the entrepreneurial spirit in us.
+I remember my siblings and I planted crops and took them to market.
+We would make some sales and use the money for things we wanted.

 HUGGING BECAUSE WE MADE IT